 A fat lunatic complains of stomach pains and rants that the Joker told him that a light would come from his stomach in this high, childish tone.
 It comes out of his stomach all right...in the form of a bomb the Joker implanted inside of him.

 The Joker handing Harvey Dent a gun and telling him to unleash chaos on the city, even holding the gun to his head in a further attempt to corrupt Dent.

-The Joker aims to destroy Gotham City from the inside out, and part of his "plan" involves attempts to corrupt the city's heroes — Batman and Harvey Dent — by making their lives hell until they snap...thankfully he doesn't succeed with Batman, with Harvey Dent he's more successful however...
+The Joker aims to destroy Gotham City from the inside out, and part of his "plan" involves corrupting the city's heroes — Batman and Harvey Dent — by making their lives hell until they snap.
+Thankfully, he doesn't succeed with Batman.
+Harvey Dent, however...